FAQ

 • 16.
 How does a club join Pacific Swimming?

-In addition to competing a club membership application, you will need a coach who is a member of USA Swimming and holds valid CPR, first aid, concussiion protocol training, and safety training certifications, and you will need registered swimmers.
+In addition to setting up your club membership with our registrar, you will need a coach who is a member of USA Swimming and holds valid CPR, first aid, concussion protocol training, and safety training certifications, and you will need registered swimmers.
 Every coach (paid or volunteer) who is on the deck at a club workout or coaching at a meet must be a current coach member of USA Swimming.

-Your club must renew its membership each calendar year, and as part of this renewal process, your coaches must submit proof of current CPR, first aid, concussion protocol training, and safety training certifications.
-Clubs may join as year-round or seasonal; see the club membership application form (linked to above) for detail on effective dates for each type of membership.
+Your club must renew its membership each calendar year, and as part of the renewal process, your coaches must submit proof of current CPR, first aid, concussion protocol training, and safety training certifications.
+Clubs may join as year-round or seasonal.

 • 17.
 What kind of insurance coverage do I have a member of Pacific and USA Swimming?